-Waste streams that result from the ore processing will be discharged from the washing circuit in the form of a 30-40% solid/liquid slurry.
-The slurry is pumped to the Tailing Management System where the solids are allowed to settle and the liquids are evaporated or recycled back to the Mill for use as wash water.
-Liquid tailings from the solvent extraction circuit are also pumped to the tailings system and evaporated or recycled.
+Waste streams that result from the ore processing are discharged from the washing circuit in the form of a 30- to 40-percent solid/liquid slurry.
+The slurry is pumped to the Tailings Management System where the solids are allowed to settle and the liquids are evaporated or recycled back to the Mill for use as wash water.
+Liquid tailings from the IX circuit are also pumped to the tailings system and evaporated or recycled.